gaepdit/db-helper/Readme.md

 There are two classes available:

-### `DB`
+### `DB` Class

 The DB class must be instantiated with a connection string.
-(In the future, there may be more options for instantiating.)
+(In the future, there may be more options for instantiating.
+Let me know if this is a priority for you.)

 Example: